shakibbinkabir/backbencher-pm/README.md

-# Backbencher PM — Phase 2 (Projects & Tasks)
+# Backbencher PM — Phase 3 (Dependencies & Scheduler)

-This phase adds core domain features: Projects and Tasks with REST and GraphQL, including dependencies, assignees, pagination, and sorting.
+This phase adds dependency resolution (topological sort with cycle detection) and a basic scheduler that assigns tasks by priority, required skills, and user capacity.
+It extends Phase 2 models minimally and exposes REST + GraphQL APIs.

 ## REST endpoints